jprodriguezg/ardrone_optitrack_demo/README.md

 The package is in charge of peform the visual detection task during the demo.
 It creates the output_image topic (It should be remped) where the last image processed is show.

 * optitrack_gestures:
-It is the main package of the project.
-It handles the state machine which control each step in the demostration.
-Also includes the gestures definitions to the interaction between the drone and the user.
+Handles the state machine which control each step of the demostration.
+Also, it includes the gestures definitions to perform the interaction between the drone and the userw.
 As the control node, the package has several parameters which should be defined before start the demo.
+ * leaders_heights
+ * leaders_id: These ids are defined in the optitrack system.
+Please check it and copy them here.
+ * mission_target: Coordinates of the place where the drone should go to perform the object detection mission
+ * delta_pose_vision: It is the pose which the drone will go if some object is detected.